Fractionalized time reversal, parity and charge conjugation symmetry in topological superconductor: a possible origin of three generations of neutrinos and mass mixing: Application: right-handed neutrino mass mixing matrix and flavor symmetry

-Firstly, according to the $\mathbb{Z}_2$ gauge (minimal coupling) principle, we can write down the most general $\overline CPT$ invariant mass term for three generations of right-handed neutrinos.
-We have:
+First, according to the $\mathbb{Z}_2$ gauge (minimal coupling) principle, we can write down the most general $\overline C,P,T$ invariant mass term for three generations of right-handed neutrinos.
+We have: \begin{widetext}

-Here we use the same coupling $g$ for all the diagonal mass terms and $g^\prime$ for all the off-diagonal mass terms.
-Again, this is because the three generations of right-handed neutrinos are the three resonating states out of the \emph{same} four Majorana zero modes at cutoff scale.
-The above argument can also be incorporated into traditional quantum field theory language(in the absence of cutoff physics) by imposing an additional $\mathbb{Z}_2\otimes \mathbb{Z}_2$ flavor symmetry to constraint the coupling constant, see Appendix \ref{App:symmetry} for details.
+\end{widetext} Here we use the same coupling $g$ for all the diagonal mass terms and $g^\prime$ for all the off-diagonal mass terms.
+Again, this is because the three generations of right-handed neutrinos are the three resonating states out of the \emph{same} four topological Majorana zero modes at cutoff scale.
+The above argument can also be incorporated into quantum field theory language(in the absence of cutoff physics) by imposing a flavor gauge symmetry to constrain the coupling constant, see next subsection for details.
 We note that for $\psi_c(x)$ and $\psi_f(x)$, the boost generators are defined by $S_{0i}=\frac{1}{4}[\gamma_0,\gamma_i]$ while for $\psi_d(x)$, the boost generator is defined by $\bar S_{0i}=\frac{1}{4}[\bar\gamma_0,\gamma_i]=\frac{1}{4}[\gamma_5,\gamma_i]$.
 Such an interesting twist makes the above mass term invariant under the Lorentz transformation, despite the existence of $(1\pm\gamma_0\gamma_5)$ term which does not seem to be invariant under the Lorentz boost.

-In the extended SM, three generations of right-handed neutrinos are described by three copies of the same Majorana field.
-Let us redefine $\psi_d(x)$ by:
+In the extended SM(where $\phi(x)\sim \phi_0$ is condensed), three generations of right-handed neutrinos are described by three copies of the same Majorana field.
+Let us redefine $\psi_f(x)$ by: